-Phytophthora capsici is a soilborne pathogen that can survive in the field for several years.
+Phytophthora capsici is a soilborne pathogen that can survive in the field for four years in the absence of a host.
 The pathogen survives between crops as oospores or mycelium in infected tissue.
 An oospore is thick-walled sexual spore and is formed when mycelia of two opposite mating types (similar to male and female) grow together.
 Oospores are resistant to desiccation, cold temperatures, and other extreme environmental conditions, and can survive in the soil, in the absence of a host plant, for four years.
 Oospores germinate and produce sporangia and zoospores (asexual spores).
 Zoospores are released in water and dispersed by irrigation or surface water.
 Zoospores are able to swim for several hours and infect plant tissues.
-Abundant sporangia are produced on infected tissues, particularly on affected fruit, and dispersed by water or through the air.
-Sporangia either germinate and infect host tissues, or several zoospores form inside of each sporangium are released in water.
-If the environmental conditions are conducive, the disease develops rapidly.
+Abundant sporangia are produced on infected tissues, particularly on affected fruit, and dispersed by water or through the